Titles and Roles

 - Emory University School of Medicine

 - Research Program

 Malathy Shanmugam, PhD, MS, is Associate Professor in the Department of Hematology and Medical Oncology at Emory School of Medicine.
-Dr. Shanmugam is a member of the Cancer Cell Biology Research Program at Winship Cancer Institute.
+Dr. Shanmugam is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.